JasonGROSSO/Moonshot-project/documents/report/written-report.md

 ### Architecture

-As Code Diver is a 2 part program, the source code is divided in two folders and configuration/launching files:
+As Code Diver is a 2 part program, the source code is divided into two folders and configuration/launching files:

 ```md
 📁 code-diver